The Geekiary is a geek news and analysis website started by fans, for fans.

 The Geekiary was founded in 2013 as a place for fans to report on geeky news from a “fan perspective.”
 We began as a humble WordPress blog with three authors and some supportive friends.
 We’ve since grown into our own online digital news outlet with over a dozen frequent contributors and many many guest contributors.
 With over 7.5 million views and over 15,000 comments, the Geekiary has fostered an active community of diverse geeks across the globe.

 We’re fans.
 We have a lot of FEELINGS.

 This is where we talk about them.

 We hope you’ll join the conversation!

 The Geekiary is proud to support fan works and shine light on underrepresented voices in media through content creator interviews, reviews, and recommendations.
 We also take pride in our analysis of current geek culture and media and work hard to bring you latest news about the fandoms that we love.

 Members of our team have hosted panels at San Diego Comic-Con, MegaCon, KawaiiKon, and various other cons and events across the United States.
-As of 2019, we’ve got a few Hugo Award Nominees, too, thanks to the nomination of AO3.
+As of 2019, we’ve got a few Hugo Award Winners, too, thanks to AO3.